mrugenmike/hello-world/README.md

 gradle run
 ```

-Then point your browser to the following url
+Then point your browser to the following url to get similar output

 http://localhost:8080